What are the Benefits of Shiitake Mushrooms

 Improve Heart Health

-It’s true: shiitake works wonders on the cardiovascular system and helps prevent heart disease.
+It’s true: shiitake works wonders on the cardiovascular system.
 It does this through a group of compounds called phytonutrients.
-These avoid plaque accumulation in the bloodstream while also helping the liver process toxins and lower cholesterol.
+These avoid plaque accumulation in the bloodstream while also helping the liver process toxins and promote lower cholesterol levels.

 Support Immune Health